 Flood, erosion/landslide, and weak disaster risk management are major drivers of climate induced disaster that enhances ecosystem and local community vulnerability.
 Flood and landslide have caused loss and damage of natural vegetation, agricultural land, and properties affecting local people's livelihood.
 Impacts of flood are associated with inundation, riverbank cutting, and channel migration.
 Inundation is higher in downstream region.
-The underlying causes among others are inadequate drainage management and riverbed rise due to siltation.
 These disasters are triggered by both natural and anthropogenic causes.
-Inappropriate land use practices like cultivation in slope lands, forest degradation, unplanned and unregulated road construction, and unmanaged riverbed material excavation are main human-induced causes.
+Inappropriate land use practices like cultivation in slope lands, forest degradation, unplanned and unregulated road construction, unmanaged riverbed material excavation and riverbed encroachment are main human-induced causes.
 Heavy/erratic rainfalls, steep slopes and other topographic conditions are major natural causes.
 Weak disaster risk management has further exacerbated exposure to these disasters.
 The reasons behind this are weak coordination and collaboration among concerned sectors and ineffective Disaster Risk Reduction (DRR) policy and planning.
-The investments in DRR are inadequate and scattered.
-Settlement expansion in vulnerable areas also makes it difficult in disaster risk management (Figure 10).
+The investments in DRR are inadequate and scattered without proper planning.
+Settlement expansion in vulnerable areas also makes it difficult in disaster risk management (Figure 11).